 The fish grill

 A part of the gas stove that gives you the sense that you are cooking in a Japanese kitchen is that it has a fish grilling compartment.
 You will see the switch for the grill indicated as ‘グリル’ (Grill) with a fish symbol.
-To use the grill, just simply turn it on the same way as you would for the stove top.
+To use the grill, just simply turn it on the same way as you would for the stovetop.
 Grilling fillets of salmon or a whole mackerel is absolutely delicious!
 Consider using some aluminum foil on the grill when cooking fish to make cleaning up easier.
-It would be a fun experience to cook up some Japanese style breakfast in the morning with some fish, rice, and miso soup.
+It would be a fun experience to cook up a Japanese style breakfast in the morning with some fish, rice, and miso soup.

-The intensity level of the fire is indicated by the writing, ‘弱’ (low) and ‘強’ (high).
+The intensity level of the fire is indicated by the writing, ‘弱’ (low), and ‘強’ (high).
 There is also a compartment for batteries which is needed for the signals to function.
 You can find it with the writing, ‘おしらせサイン’ (alert sign) and ‘乾電池単1形2個’ (2 D size batteries).

 For those who are used to using electronic cooking stoves, you may feel surprised at how quickly the pan can get hot on a gas stove.
 Just remember that preheating a pan will take significantly less time and the intensity of the heat can be quickly adjusted too.
 If you are in Japan and have an opportunity to do some cooking, why not give it a go?
 Many visitors take this chance to grab a good quality wagyu steak from the grocery store and cook it to their preference.
 Try out local ingredients when you get the chance in Japan.